-- Raised in single-parent households – Almost half of generation X were raised in single-parent households.
+- Raised in single-parent households – Almost half of generation X was raised in single-parent households.

 - Education was seen as a gateway to success and happiness – Almost all thought that, when they completed their degrees, they would get great jobs and achieve happiness.
 Many achieved the first goal but not the second.